Anna Girò: Private life

-With the exception of Alderano Cybo-Malaspina, Duke of Massa and Carrara (who in 1725, through Vivaldi, gave her money for the purchase of a harpsichord), she seems to have always worked without depending on patrons.
+With the exception of Alderano Cybo-Malaspina, Duke of Massa and Carrara (who in 1725, through Vivaldi, gave her money for the purchase of a harpsichord), Girò seems to have always worked without depending on patrons.
 (Alderano dissipated the assets and heritage accumulated by the Cybo dynasty, including the Duchy of Massa and Carrara itself.)

-Last journey with Vivaldi

-In 1741, on his way to Vienna where he wished to take up the position of a composer in the imperial court, Vivaldi may have stopped in Graz to see Anna Girò, and she likely went with him on his journey.
+In 1741, on his way to Vienna where he wished to take up the position of a composer in the imperial court, Vivaldi may have stopped in Graz to see Girò, and she likely went with him on his journey.
 Her schedule seems to support this theory as the records show that she was in Graz in 1740 and 1741 and then in Vienna in 1742.
 Vivaldi was hoping to make a fresh start in Vienna.
 However his asthma, exhaustion and the death of the music-loving Emperor Charles VI, one of his great admirers, put an end to the project before it had even begun, and the composer died on 28 July of the same year at the age of 63.

-A secret wedding

-In 1748, while on tour in Piacenza, Anna met Count Antonio Maria Zanardi Landi, a local nobleman.
+In 1748, while on tour in Piacenza, Girò met Count Antonio Maria Zanardi Landi, a local nobleman.
 He followed her back to Venice and persuaded her to marry him, despite the disparity of their conditions.
 They married in secret on 20 July 1748 in Venice.

-Later life

 From 1748, there are no more records of her.
 She possibly retired from the stage and moved to Piacenza.
 There is no record of her death, so it is not known when and where she died.